A “Case Date” is a new type of court event in family cases. It is designed to help cases proceed efficiently and effectively.

 Of course, on the Case Date a matter might reach a full resolution and result in a judgment or other final orders by agreement.
 The chance for an extended discussion with Family Services, followed by a hearing before a judge, may be enough time to resolve the entire case.
-If the matter does not resolve fully on the Case Date, the court will typically issue a scheduling order for the balance of the case, including the scheduling of a further hearing or trial as needed.
+If the matter does not resolve fully on the Case Date, the court will typicall or texty issue a scheduling order for the balance of the case, including the scheduling of a further hearing or trial as needed.

 How a Case Date Works

 On your Case Date you will participate remotely in two events, each approximately 45 minutes long.
-First, you will call a Family Services conference line at a specific time to have a telephone conference with the other party and a Family Relations Counselor.
+First, you will call or text a Family Services conference line at a specific time to have a telephone conference with the other party and a Family Relations Counselor.
 Attorneys for the parties may also participate.
-The purpose of the conference call is to discuss the case as a whole, not just a particular motion or motions, exploring areas of agreement and identifying issues in dispute.
+The purpose of the conference call or text is to discuss the case as a whole, not just a particular motion or motions, exploring areas of agreement and identifying issues in dispute.

 Shortly after the telephone conference with Family Services, the parties and their attorneys will join a video hearing with a judge.
 The Family Relations Counselor who conducted the conference with the parties will join the subsequent video hearing for the first few minutes, to relate to the judge the status of the matter.